 This is a single example.
 Bosses hand out assignments on a near-daily basis.
 When you put it on yourself to track all of your employees' task completion...well, you won't do it.
 It is simply too much work.
 In reality, the manager only ever learns after the fact when something is late.
 You avoid busywork, headache, and anxiety when you make notification part of the assignment.

 You are often not the only person who needs to know when something is finished.
 When you are assigning notification, tell your employee who else needs to know when a task is complete.
 An average manager will slow down processes by interposing themselves in the chain of communication—employee tells me, I tell other people.

 In fact, this was exactly the solution that the IT manager gave me in our anecdote above.
 "Sorry Ben.
 It won't happen again.
 In the future, I will personally let you know when my techs are done with their work."
 Waste of time.
 It is faster, better, and easier for everyone to assign this communication to the person who is already doing the task.
 The techs are already there.
 Just have them notify the front desk staff on their way out.
 (Note: this mindset usually comes from a manager who has low expectations for their team.
-The IT manager didn't trust his people to follow through on the notification step.
-When a boss is always apologizing for their team and taking on extra work themselves, it is a red flag for weak management.)
+The IT manager didn't trust his people to follow through on the notification step.)

-Average bosses don't have a clue what their employees are doing all day.
-They can't stay in the know about the status of various tasks and projects because the workload of it overwhelms them.
+Average bosses have a terribly difficult time staying in the know about the status of various tasks and projects because the workload of it overwhelms them.
 Better bosses ascribe to the adage "work that is not communicated is not finished."
 They integrate that concept into their management by making notification part of the assignment.